nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ls /dev/tty.*
 ```

-The port name will be `/dev/tty.usbserial`.
+The port name will be `/dev/tty.usbserial` or something similar.

 **Linux**